finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

 1. Cloud Service Providers
     * Content should be sorted based on the CSP that it addresses
-    * An individual directory for CSP resources should live at the top level of the CSC repo
+    * An individual directory for CSP resources should live at the top level of the Compliant Financial Infrastructure repo
     * The directory should contain any high-level items such as `.md` files that pertain to all resources for that CSP
     * A subdirectory should exist that contains all IaC resources and their corresponding SATs
         * Only Terraform is currently approved for contributions, so that should be the only subdirectory here